MY STORY

 This time, rather than feeling helpless and confused, I was feeling a sense of freedom and release.
 I felt tired of working for an institution and I wanted to make something of myself.
 I may have been feeling less pressured because I had a pretty healthy amount of money saved up, so I wasn't going to struggle with paying off rent and bills.
 I had about half a year remaining on my housing contract so I wanted to spend that time efficiently.
 I wanted to start my own art business and I wanted to start investing by using the savings I had gathered.

 Oh how senseless I was about this idea.
-Back then the romantic ideals of throwing everyone out the window and setting sail on the vast and open ocean, inexperienced, was such a foolish Idea.
+Back then the romantic ideals of throwing everything out the window, and setting sail on the vast and open ocean, inexperienced, was such a foolish Idea.
 I thought I might as well go all or nothing, because I would rather fail knowing that I had tried rather than never knowing what it could have been.
 Taking this path felt like I was wielding a double edged light saber (I chose a light saber because it felt more dangerous).
 Going all out made me feel good about my self, and the sense of accomplishment helped me gain confidence, but my resources were finite and I only had half a year to really put myself on a map.
 If I had succeeded then bravo for me, but if I had failed then I would have to go back to my grandma's.

 At first I had no idea where to start, so the first place that I turned to was the internet.
 I read a bunch of articles and eventually I was able to get a very basic wire frame of an idea on what I should do.
 The most important fact was that I had to produce art.
 I had grand plans about pieces that I was going to produce in the near future which included illustrations, series, paintings, drawings and much, much more.
 I was certainly eager but ambitions cannot be achieved unless they are actually realized.
 I was certainly guilty of pouring more ambition than I could handle because I was NOT making good use of my time.

-Thinking that art was one of my most favorite things to do, I thought I could do it all day, no problem, but boy was I wrong.
-Without the correct mindset and willingness to work hard, nothing comes easy.
+I thought thinking about art was one of my most favorite things to do, and I thought I could do it all day, no problem, but boy was I wrong.
+Without the correct mindset and willingness to work hard, nothing came easy.
 There were days where I spent all day procrastinating, napping, and downright just wasting time.
 My drinking habit did not ease up and many nights were spent in a drunken stupor, waking up with my body contorted in the most disturbing ways, my chair toppled over, and the afternoon sun glaring through the windows with the morning already passed.
 I had no strict discipline or a clear cut schedule.
 So many days were spent inefficiently.
 The fact that I had a bit of money to rest on, it kept me from being desperate and hungry, and my unplanned days seemed to be taking my art nowhere.
 That sense of misdirection made it difficult to stay focused.

 I had been jobless since February of that year and when it got to about April/May I had realized that my savings were draining faster than I had expected, and in order to stop the bleeding I had no choice but to find at least a part time job.
 I had gotten in contact with my boss from my old language school and she was kind enough to grant me a part time position.
 The part time job kept me afloat and the bleeding at a minimum.
 I had space to to breath and the job gave me a sense of schedule and responsibility that made my time feel more precious.

 I was able to be a bit more productive and eventually I produced a fair amount of work that I could print and sell.
-I had invested in making a website that was eventually a waste of time, money and effort.
+I had invested in making a website which was eventually a waste of time, money and effort.
 (Looking back at it now I could have just kept using my blog because it costed so much just to get a website up and running, with the results being barely acceptable.
 Plus, any extra pages or additions required extra payment and it was not cheap.)
 A venue that did help me out with some sales experience was the Freemarket loacted in Hong Dae, above the Han river on the northwestern area of seoul.
 It was great meeting fellow artist and clients, and the general experience of displaying, presenting and selling art was an irreplaceable experience.
 The only downside was that almost everyone that was attending were there to sell products, so there was a strong sense of graphic design and merchandising.
-I loved what they were doing but it wasn't the best place to display live art.
+I loved what they were doing, but it wasn't the best place to display live art.
 Overall, this kind of experience is something that I would like to recommend to many aspiring artists.

 I kept this part time job/art creating schedule until my housing contract had ended.
 I wasn't able to start my own business as I had been hoping for, but I was able to get a start on something that was starting to extend beyond something that was just a hobby.
 Within a day or so I had finished packing and boxing most my my things and very soon I was heading back to my grandma's place.

 In hindsight what I learned from this experience was that it was something that was worth having.
-I wasted a lot of money and time but all of it was well worth wasting.
+I wasted a lot of money and time but all of it was well worth investing.
 If I hadn't done any of this I would probably have known nothing and learned nothing.
 Another lesson that I picked up on was that self discipline is extremely difficult, and unless you're extremely determined it is unbelievably challenging.
 Making efficient use of your time when you don't have a steady schedule is very demanding.
 This is where I applaud those out there who are completely disciplined because those people are at another level.

 Realization 2